 Our host, Mossy Hill Farm, is a flower farm and event space where creativity is encouraged and life is celebrated.
 Check out their flower stand where the bounties of the farm are stocked.
 And connect with them to use the space for your next gathering.

-Our organizer, Cardinal Rhythm, has a mission to lift up the foundational rhythms of life by drawing attention back to our community through community events that support local artists, local farms, and land conservation efforts.
+Our organizer, Cardinal Rhythm, is a non-profit whose mission is to lift up the foundational rhythms of life by drawing attention back to our community through community events that support local artists, local farms, and land conservation efforts.

 Our musical coordinator and musician, Colin Allured, is an inspired musician and composer whose unique sound blends musical traditions that cross cultures and centuries.
 As a full-time musician Colin shares his passion for music through performances, Mantra Dance and as a musical teacher.